biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 	     time='6h'
 	...

-Then we have the resources needed for a class of processes in particular labeled with **bigmem** (i.e. the default options will be overridden)
+Then we specify resources needed for a class of processes labeled **bigmem** (i.e., the default options will be overridden for these processes):

 .. code-block:: groovy